inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 This permission allows players to open and close sprinkler valves.
 By default, this permission is granted to all players.

+### Use Detector Tester Spray Can
+#### `InfernoFireAlarmReborn.Tester`
+This permission allows players to use the Smoke Detector Tester Can, used with WalkTesting to activate Detectors.
+By default, this permission is granted to all players.

 ### Trigger Random Alarms via Command
 #### `InfernoFireAlarmReborn.RandomAlarms`
 This permission allows players to use the [`/firealarm randomalarm`](usage/commands.md#firealarm-randomalarm) command to generate a random alarm.